prakriti28/BillingAmount/README.md

 ## About the App
   App takes the denominations of the currencies paid by the user(Amount Paid) and the (Bill Amount) as input.
 Makes a transaction according to one of the possible scenarios mentioned below.
+Amount paid by user is stored and used to return the change to next customers.

   ### Possible Scenarios:
   1. If Bill Amount > Amount Paid   ==>  UnSuccesful Transaction (Lack of Amount Paid)